choi-soyeon/choi-soyeon.github.io/_pages/about.md

 Research Interests
 ------
-My research focuses on the processes through which people perceive others and make decisions across different social and environmental contexts.
-I use both quantitative and qualitative methods in addressing the questions.
+My research focuses on examining individuals' perception of others and their decision-making processes within different ecological contexts.
+To provide a comprehensive understanding of these phenomena, I employ a mixed-methods approach, incorporating both quantitative and qualitative methodologies.

 Selected Presentations & Publications